RodinGolodin/rodingolodin.github.io/content/cv.md

 ### Senior Technical Writer, Ninja Van, Ho Chi Minh City, Vietnam — 2021-2023

-A lone technical writer leading the function and supporting a team of over 200 people, including engineers, product managers, and QA engineers.
-My responsibilities as a writer are external-facing API documentation, tutorials, how-tos and user guides.
-As a function lead, I maintain the Confluence wiki and make sure that users adhere to the guidelines and processes.
+Lead the documentation function and supported a team of over 200 people, including engineers, product managers, and QA testers.
+My responsibilities as a writer included producing external-facing API documentation, tutorials, how-tos and user guides.
+As a function lead, I maintained the wiki and ensured that other contributors adhered to the guidelines and established processes.

 Accomplishments: